Hyrulien/Ducanator/README.md

 ### For Development

 - Python 3.6 or higher
-- tkinter (usually included with Python)
+- tkinter

 ## Installation

 ### Option 1: Use the Executable (Recommended)

-1. Download `WarframeInventoryOverlay.exe` from the `dist/` folder
+1. Download `Ducanator.rar` from `releases`
-2. Place `warframe-api-helper.exe` in the `cachedData/` folder
-3. Run `WarframeInventoryOverlay.exe`
+2. Run `WarframeInventoryOverlay.exe`
-4. Click "Reload JSON" to load your inventory
+3. Click "Reload JSON" to load your inventory (this takes about 7-10secs, click this button everytime theres changes in your inventory i.e you bought/sold/gained new items to populate the overlay with the new data)

 ### Option 2: Run from Source